VoodooI2C/VoodooI2C/Documentation/Satellites.md

 VoodooI2CElan implements support for the propriety Elan protocol found on many Elan trackpads and touchscreens.
 Your Elan device may have better support with this kext than with VoodooI2CHID.

+Be aware that some Elan devices (such as the ELAN1200) use a newer protocol which has not yet been open sourced to the public.
+As such, those devices will not work with VoodooI2CElan but will work fine with VoodooI2CHID.

 ## VoodooI2CUPDDEngine

 VoodooI2CUPDDEngine acts as a middleman between VoodoI2C and the Touch Base UPDD drivers.
 For more information, read the instructions in the [VoodooI2CUPDDEngine Repo](https://github.com/blankmac/VoodooI2CUPDDEngine).